-- C. Maximum Developer Fee: Developer's fee will be limited to 15 percent of the eligible basis of the project for those with 50 or fewer units and 12 percent for projects of 51 or more units.
+C. Maximum Developer Fee: Developer's fee will be limited to 15 percent of the eligible basis of the project for those with 50 or fewer units and 12 percent for projects of 51 or more units.
 Fees paid to consultants will be included in this limitation.
 The developer fee for the acquisition portion of an acquisition/rehabilitation project cannot exceed 5 percent.
 The fees of all parties with an Identity of Interest with the Developer in the project will be taken into consideration when calculating the Developer's maximum fees.
 When the developer and the contractor are the same or related entity, in addition to the fee limits stated above, the combined sum of Developer Fee and Builder/General Contractor Fees may not exceed 20 percent of eligible basis.
-All developer fees in excess of the established maximums will not be included in the eligible basis.
-Developer fees, as defined in this section, are not eligible for any basis boost. - D. Maximum Builder/Contractor Fees: Builder/General Contractor fees may not exceed the following limits: - Builder/General Contractor's Profit 6 percent of hard construction costs - Builder/General Contractor's Overhead 2 percent of hard construction costs - General Requirements 6 percent of hard construction costs
+All developer fees, as defined in this section, are not eligible for any basis boost.

+- D. Maximum Builder/Contractor Fees: Builder/General Contractor fees may not exceed the following limits: - Builder/General Contractor's Profit 6 percent of hard construction costs - Builder/General Contractor's Overhead 2 percent of hard construction costs - General Requirements 6 percent of hard construction costs